 Like most Wisconsin brew pubs, Hinterland turns out a variety of wonderful craft beers.
 Unlike most Wisconsin brew pubs, Hinterland offers a wide variety of fresh seafood – and we don’t mean walleye, bass or perch.
 Hinterland partners with fisherman in Honolulu, Seattle and Maine to procure fresh ocean fish as often as two times a day.
 They also boast local producer relationships – for items such as fresh game, hand foraged mushrooms and heirloom produce – to produce a menu that evolves with every season.
 And, the beer is pretty good, too.

 Just minutes from the “frozen tundra” of Lambeau Field is the Tundra Lodge Resort.
 Although guests here are surrounded by the charm of a Northwoods lodge – check out the crackling 45-foot stone fireplace – they are simultaneously drawn to the steamy allure of an expansive indoor waterpark.
 Could this be the best of both worlds?
 We certainly think so.

-If your schedule allows, visit Appleton’s Stone Cellar Brewpub located on the banks of the Fox River.
-Located in a 150-year-old industrial building between locks on the river, Stone Cellar is equal parts brewery, restaurant and pub with beer garden.
-Stone Cellar offers patrons a variety of craft beers and gourmet sodas along with a delightful menu of contemporary American cuisine.
+If your schedule allows, visit Appleton’s Stone Arch Brewpub located on the banks of the Fox River.
+Located in a 150-year-old industrial building between locks on the river, Stone Arch is equal parts brewery, restaurant and pub with beer garden.
+Stone Arch offers patrons a variety of craft beers and gourmet sodas along with a delightful menu of contemporary American cuisine.